Enabling Progressive Whole-slide Image Analysis with Multi-scale Pyramidal Network: Experiments and Results

 \subsection{Ablation Study}

-We next assessed how the number of CGNs and the corresponding FOV settings affect the performance of MSPN.
-Table~\ref{table:ablation_fov} presents a comparison across five MSPN configurations, ranging from a single CGN to five CGNs.
+We then assess how the number of CGNs and the corresponding FOV settings affect the performance of MSPN.
+Table~\ref{table:ablation_fov} presents a comparison across 10 MSPN configurations ranging from a single CGN to five CGNs, as well as applying true three-scale features ($5\times$, $10\times$, $20\times$) to MSPN.
 The minimum FOV was set to 1024 that contains 16 patches with size $256\times 256$, considering an even smaller FOV would deviate from the intuition of generating coarse guidances.
-The results indicate that increasing the number of CGNs generally yields better performance, particularly for the prediction of ER and HER2 biomarkers where the five-scale configuration (1024 to 3072) achieved peak AUCs of 91.42\% and 84.62\% for ER and HER2, respectively.
-In terms of computational cost, although adding more CGNs inevitably results in larger models, the increase of parameters and FLOPs are well controlled.
-Consequently, even with multiple scales, MSPN remains a worth accuracy-cost trade-of compared to the concatenation and cross-scale attention variants, TransMIL and HAG-MIL.
-The training runtime per slide is compared in Appendix~\ref{appendix:spd} under different input feature dimensions, showing MSPN to be more efficient versus the transformer-based frameworks.
+The results indicate that increasing the number of CGNs generally yields better performance, particularly for the prediction of ER and HER2 biomarkers where the five-scale configuration (3072 to 1024) achieved peak AUCs of 91.42\% and 84.62\% for ER and HER2, respectively.
+Crucially, although adding more CGNs inevitably results in larger models, the increase in parameters and FLOPs is well controlled.
+Scaling from a single FOV to five FOVs only increases parameters from 1.51M to 2.84M, and FLOPs from 17.7047G to 17.7060G.
+Consequently, even with multiple scales, MSPN remains a worth accuracy-cost trade-off compared to baselines.

+To further analyse the efficiency, we empirically compare the runtime based on several widely adopted feature dimensions in current foundation models.
+As illustrated in Figure~\ref{fig:efficiency}, the runtime costs of ABMIL+MSPN across various FOV settings are well-controlled when compared to concatenation, CSA, and ZoomMIL.
+When against heavier baselines, MSPN shows considerable improvements in efficiency while retains accuracy.
+HIPT and HAG-MIL require large parameters for transformer blocks, yet their performance shows limited superiority over our low-cost approach.
+A similar pattern is witnessed with graph-based methods (e.g., CAMIL, Patch-GCN), which are also notably less efficient.
+MSPN remains lightweight and easy to use, operating close to the original parameter size while delivering consistent improvements across tasks and foundation models.